imamim/MinSnap-CrazyFlie2.1/README.md

 ﺏ
-# GammaSwarm - Demo
+# MinSnap-CrazyFlie2.1
- The 2022 Gamma Team Integrated Swarm System Repository Reduced In Scope for 1 Drone Navigation Flight
+ The 2022 Gamma Team Integrated Swarm System Repository Reduced In Scope for 1 Drone Navigation Flight.
+It is open to development and its usability has been confirmed in swarm studies.

 # Setup
 Firs create folder with name: